 This is strikingly displayed in the Gospels in Gesthemane just before His arrest.

 Jesus’ fear and horror are explicitly described, in a way quite unlike Jewish and Christian stories of martyrdom.
 The sufferer here is not an aloof Stoic, still less a superman.
 He is a man in the fullest sense, tempted and tried, but not understood at all by his closest friends, who even went to sleep during His agony.

 For us and With us

 Man can revolt against a God aloof from all suffering, enthroned in undisturbed bliss or apathetic transcendence.
-But is it possible to revolt agains the God who revealed all His com-passion in Jesus’ passion?
+But is it possible to revolt against the God who revealed all His com-passion in Jesus’ Passion?

 The knee-jerk response in our attempt to help a suffering friend is to try to interpret their suffering or teach them something about suffering.
 This was exactly what Job’s friends did.
 It seems the most help they rendered him was when they sat with him on the ground seven days and seven nights in silence (Job 2:13).
 But this didn’t last.
 After 35 chapters of reasonings, God intervenes, as Tullian says, “comes down, flexes His muscles, and yet never answers the why questions.”

 The book of Job is heavy with questions.
 I once tried to count how many questions are asked in Job and ended up with 219.
 And in the end no answer?
 That’s a staggering cliff-hanger.
 Perhaps no other book (maybe Acts) leaves as much unresolved.